Split in darts: Decline

 Sid Waddell said "it was the yuppie era that did for us."
 He added: "they [television executives] thought the audience was all Cs, Ds and Es, all yobs."
 Darts had not lost viewers, but Greg Dyke, ITV's director of programmes, wanted to attract younger and more affluent audiences to the channel.
 He associated darts with older people and lower income groups, saying: "It's all about image.
 Young viewers are just not interested."
 Alan Yentob, who became controller of BBC2 in 1987, had a similar negative view of darts.

 While the decline of television coverage was partly due to policy changes at the BBC and ITV, the BDO were also blamed for allowing the game to stagnate and not doing enough to improve its image.
-Dick Allix, manager of Eric Bristow, said "If the BDO wants to accept the accolades of success, it must accept the responsibiity of failure."
+Dick Allix, manager of Eric Bristow, said "If the BDO wants to accept the accolades of success, it must accept the responsibility of failure."
 The BDO banned smoking on stage during matches in 1988, which was followed soon afterwards by a ban on alcohol.
 However, it had little impact and more televised darts did not materialise.
 As Bobby George put it: "It made no difference at all to the fading interest in the game...
 They [the BDO] thought if beer and fags were banned, everything in the garden would be rosy again, but that didn't turn out to be the case."